-In the event the IRIC/RIC is deployed for firefighter rescue, they will continue to be called by their original incident assigned designator.
+In the event the IRIC/RIC is deployed for Firefighter rescue, they will continue to be called by their original incident assigned designator.

-Upon receipt of a firefighter in distress call or confirmed lack of accountability of personnel and once the IRIC/RIC is deployed, the IC will make a general announcement to incident personnel of an IRIC/RIC deployment.
-IRIC/RIC teams should not self-deploy.
+Upon receipt of a Firefighter in distress call or confirmed lack of accountability of personnel and once the IRIC/RIC is deployed, the IC will make a general announcement to incident personnel of an IRIC/RIC deployment.
 IC will announce "Emergency Traffic" and clear radio traffic on the channel designated for the rescue effort.
-The firefighter in distress should be encouraged to activate their Emergency Button so the tactical radio traffic on the incident will not have to be moved to another tactical channel.
-If they are unable to activate the Emergency Button, then all tactical radio traffic should be moved to a different tactical channel.
 In this announcement, the IC and the RIC GRP SUP (if established) will acknowledge the channel to communicate with the IRIC/RIC and where entry into the structure is made.
 IC/RIC GRP SUP will confirm communications with that RIC/IRIC and IC will notify Dispatch of the deployment.
-The IC should consider requesting additional resources or an additional alarm due to the firefighter in distress and RIC deployment.